minprog/uva-prog-ai/20 Problem sets/20 Simple Java/10 Karel.md

 > You cannot use any other constructs in your programs than those mentioned on the last page of the Karel book (cheat sheet!).
 All of these exercises are designed to be solvable without the use of variables.
-Also, you should not use recursion, in order to practice with iterative solutions.
-You have done enough recursion in the Logic Programming course!
+Also, you should *not* use recursion, so as to practice with iterative solutions.

 ## Problem 1: `StoneMasonKarel.java`